 Yes.
-An F-1 international student must be enrolled on a full-time basis to be eligible for CPT or OPT and can work as a co-op student or an intern.
+An F-1 international student must be enrolled on a full-time basis to be eligible for CPT or OPT and can work as a co-op student.
 Full-time co-op for international students is limited to one work semester only.
-Internship work schedules must be less than 20 hours per week.
-International students must contact the Office of International Programs for authorization before working as a co-op student or intern in the United States.
+International students must contact the Office of International Programs for authorization before working as a co-op student in the United States.

 The Co-op Office staff will work with you individually to brainstorm different options and create a customized job search plan.
 The staff actively recruits companies and posts co-op and intern opportunities.
 Success in finding a position depends on your active participation in the process.

 What types of employers do you work with?

 We work with all types and sizes of companies, nonprofit organizations, and government agencies.
 If you have a particular interest, we can assist you in a targeted job search.

 Engineering and Computer Science majors tend to make between $14-22 per hour.
 Business majors tend to make between $12-$18 per hour.
 Liberal Arts and Sciences majors tend to make $10-$15 per hour.
 Your salary may differ depending on your skills, the type of organization, and how far along you are in school.

 When and how can I join co-op?